What is employer super?

 - Your default fund must meet certain ATO requirements.

-- Your employees may have the option to select a super fund to receive employer contributions.
+- Your employees may nominate a super fund of their own choice to receive employer contributions.

-By knowing what to look for in a super fund you can be confident you’re making a suitable choice for your employees.
+By knowing what to look for in a super fund you can be confident you’re making a suitable choice for your employees and help them avoid having to pay contributions, interest and administrative fees to the Australian Taxation Office (ATO).

 Investment options in super

-Employees will appreciate a wide range of investment choices so they can select one or more for their particular needs.
+That’s why it’s important to offer a wide range of investment choices so each employee can select one or more for their particular needs.
 And if your employees don’t choose an investment option, there’s always the MySuper investment option for them.

 An employee’s super will be invested in the default MySuper investment option unless they make an investment choice.